tboller/FixIIT/Documentation/reports/pgmReports/sprint3/sprint3midterm.md

 3. **Use of Data Store**

 Data is stored on a Mongo Database hosted on MLab.
+We are storing our data using MLab for three reasons.
+ 1. Storing data on a scaleable cloud service would be ideal for a starting company.
+ 2. It seemed important to learn to use cloud services in our application.
+ 3. MLab has free hosting.

+Our images are going to be stored on AWS.
+This will allow us to not go over the MLab free limit, and give us further introduction to cloud services.

 4. **Data encrypted at rest**